Hilton Head Island, South Carolina: Wildlife

 The Hilton Head Island area is home to a vast array of wildlife, including alligators, deer, loggerhead sea turtles, manatees, hundreds of species of birds, and dolphins.

 The Coastal Discovery Museum, in conjunction with the South Carolina Department of Natural Resources, patrols the beaches from May through October as part of the Sea Turtle Protection Project.
 The purpose of the project is to inventory and monitor nesting locations, and if necessary, move them to more suitable locations.
 During the summer months, the museum sponsors the Turtle Talk & Walk, which is a special tour designed to educate the public about this endangered species.
 To protect loggerhead sea turtles, a town ordinance stipulates that artificial lighting must be shielded so that it cannot be seen from the beach, or it must be turned off by 10:00 p.m. from May 1 to October 31 each year.

 The waters around Hilton Head Island are one of the few places on Earth where dolphins routinely use a technique called "strand feeding", whereby schools of fish are herded up onto mud banks, and the dolphins lie on their side while they feed before sliding back down into the water.

 Particularly prominent in the ocean waters surrounding Hilton Head Island, the stingray serves as a fascination and painful natural encounter for many beachgoers.
 Small stingrays inhabit the quieter, shallow region of ocean floor just beyond the break of the surf, typically buried beneath a thin layer of sand.
 Stingrays are a type of demersal, cartilaginous fish common to the South Carolina coast as well as other areas on the Atlantic shoreline.
 Typically, stingrays avoid contact with humans unless they are accidentally stepped upon, a situation often ending in a stingray injury, where the stingray punctures the human with its poisonous barb.
 While these injuries are extremely painful, they are not usually life-threatening as long as they are properly attended to by a medical professional.

 The saltmarsh estuaries of Hilton Head Island are the feeding grounds, breeding grounds, and nurseries for many saltwater species of game fish, sport fish, and marine mammals.
 The dense plankton population gives the coastal water its murky brown-green coloration.

 Plankton support marine life including oysters, shrimp and other invertebrates, and bait-fish species including menhaden and mullet, which in turn support larger fish and mammal species that populate the local waterways.
 Popular sport fish in the Hilton Head Island area include the red drum (or spot tail bass), spotted sea trout, sheepshead, cobia, tarpon, and various shark species.

 Climate

-Hilton Head Island has a humid subtropical climate - Köppen climate classification Cfa, represented with humid, warm summers and mild winters.
+Hilton Head Island has a humid subtropical climate (Köppen climate classification Cfa), represented with humid, hot summers and mild winters.
+The hardiness zone is 9b on the side facing the ocean and 9a on the remainder of the island.

 Demographics

 2020 census

-As of the 2020 United States census, there were 37,661 people, 17,513 households, and 11,692 families residing in the town.
+As of the 2020 census, there were 37,661 people, 17,513 households, and 11,692 families residing in the town.